alireza-javanmardi/conformal-RUL-intervals/README.md

 written by Alireza Javanmardi and Eyke Hüllermeier.
 This paper is going to appear in the International Journal of Prognostics and Health Management (IJPHM) 2023.

-As the paper's title suggests, we are interested in estimating remaining useful lifetime (RUL) of a system.
-However, instead of providing single-point estimations, we provide intervals as output.
-In other words, instead of saying
+As the paper's title suggests, we are interested in estimating the remaining useful lifetime (RUL) of a system.
+However, rather than providing a specific point in time for system failure, such as

-**The system will fail in $5$ cycles (or days, weeks, etc.)**,
+**"The system will fail in $5$ cycles (or days, weeks, etc.)"**,

-we say
+the output will present a range of potential failure times, such as

-**The system will fail between $3$ and $6$ cycles (or days, weeks, etc.)**.
+**"The system will fail between $3$ and $6$ cycles (or days, weeks, etc.)"**.

 Here is the general prodecure of how to construct conformal prediction intervals using any arbitrary single-point RUL estimator: